 - (Notes) 1.
-The increase of 0 thousand shares in treasury shares of common stock was due to the purchase of shares less than one unit. - 2.
-The increase of 357 thousand shares and the decrease of 107 thousand shares in treasury shares of common stock were due to the acquisition of treasury stock by the ESOP trust and the BIP trust and the disposal of treasury stock to the ESOP trust and the BIP trust, respectively. - 3.
-The treasury shares include 376 thousand shares held by the ESOP trust and 95 thousand shares held by the BIP trust.
+The increase of 497 thousand shares in treasury shares of common stock was due to the acquisition of 497 thousand treasury shares based on a resolution of the Board of Directors and the increase of 0 thousand shares following the purchase of shares less than one unit. - 2.
+The decrease of 467 thousand shares in treasury shares of common stock was a decrease of 467 thousand shares due to the delivery of shares of the Company held in trust. - 3.
+The treasury shares include 473 thousand shares held by the ESOP trust and 326 thousand shares held by the BIP trust.